SWERVE184/discord-spam-bots/README.md

 - Beautiful Soup 4 (pip install bs4)

 # Use
+Drag the discord-spam-bots-master folder to a location

+open Command Prompt Or PowerShell/Terminal

+Type 'pip install discord.py' wait for it to finish then

+Type 'pip install bs4' wait for it to finish then close it.

 Edit the config with your token for discord.
 Or create a file called "tokens.txt" and add them there
 [How to get your user token](https://github.com/Merubokkusu/discord-spam-bots/wiki/Getting-Your-User-Token)